jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Module 4 - Advanced Docker.md

 ## Multiple Parents

-Your image can have (and often will have) more than one parent image.
+Your image can have more than one parent image.
 For example, suppose you not only want to create an image based on the Ubuntu image, but you also want that image to have Apache included in it.
 To accomplish that, your Dockerfile might have the following ``FROM`` instructions.

 ```
 FROM ubuntu